ASK ANA: Bath Bombs

 To put it simply, mani bath bombs make me cringe.

-I was shocked when I learned from author Doug Schoon (Nail Structure and Chemistry) that fingernails have the ability to absorb 3 times their weight in water.
+I was shocked when I learned from author Doug Schoon (Nail Structure and Chemistry) that fingernails have the ability to absorb one third their weight in water.

 Repetitive exposure to water can cause delamination—the fancy word for peeling.
 I explain this in more detail in my article about water absorption.